Why does inflight Wi-Fi cut out or slow down?

 Why Is It Sometimes Spotty?

-“[R]egardless of the provider, setting realistic passenger expectations is very important and is strongly correlated with passenger satisfaction,” John Wade, Gogo’s president of commercial aviation, told TPG.
+“[R]egardless of the provider, setting realistic passenger expectations is very important and is strongly correlated with passenger satisfaction,” John Wade, Gogo’s president of commercial aviation, told TPG last year.
 “A lot of separate elements have to work together properly in order to provide internet to a passenger,” Kymeta’s Kirchoff explained.
 Here is why hiccups happen:

 There used to be tricks to load web pages faster, such as rendering images in lower resolution, Lemme explained.
 Nowadays, however, encryption technology means that it’s not possible to tell what type of data is coming through.
 Accordingly, encryption technology alone has reduced the tricks available to load pages faster.